 Much in the same way we outgrew our favorite Led Zeppelin tee as teenagers (a sad day indeed), adolescent businesses experience similar growing pains with software.
 You can try to stretch it out and wear it until you lose all circulation in your torso, but you’re really just delaying the inevitable.

 Data is the blood of your business, and you have to keep it flowing.

 If you’re processing data in entry-level software applications built to hold only so much volume, you need a more robust system to do all that heavy lifting.

-If you’re losing track of all those spreadsheets, constantly switching between software or struggling to get your apps to communicate with each other, don’t worry—you’re not alone.
-These are common challenges for a growing business, and are one of the main reasons to upgrade to an ERP system.
+If you’re losing track of all those spreadsheets, constantly switching between software, or struggling to get your apps to communicate with each other, don’t worry—you’re not alone.
+These are common challenges for a growing business, and some of the main reasons to upgrade to an ERP system.

 Without an ERP, odds are good that your business relies on various software integrations to streamline data and access it cross-departmentally.
 But integrating multiple applications isn’t cheap.

 Between license fees, staffing, training, operations, and the labor required to get them to work well together (if they even work together at all), the price of owning and integrating multiple pieces of software can add up real fast.